MetaVIM: Meta Variationally Intrinsic Motivated Reinforcement Learning for Decentralized Traffic Signal Control: Experiments

-The evaluation scenarios come from four real road networks of different scales, including \textbf{Hangzhou} (China), \textbf{Jinan} (China), \textbf{New York} (USA) and \textbf{Shenzhen} (China).
-The road networks and data of Hangzhou, Jinan and New York are from the public datasets \footnote{https://traffic-signal-control.github.io/} The road network map of Shenzhen is derived from OpenStreetMap \footnote{The road network map and data of Shenzhen will be released to facilitate the future research.} containing 33 traffic signal lights as shown in Fig.~\ref{fig:fuhua_roadnet}, and the traffic flow is generated based on the traffic trajectories collected from 80 red-light cameras and 16 monitoring cameras in a hour.
-There are 1,775 valid driving records in the span of 3600 seconds after data cleaning.
+The evaluation scenarios come from four real road network maps of different scales, including \textbf{Hangzhou} (China), \textbf{Jinan} (China), \textbf{New York} (USA) and \textbf{Shenzhen} (China), illustrated in Fig. \ref{fig:road_network}.
+The road networks and data of Hangzhou, Jinan and New York are from the public datasets\footnote{\url{https://traffic-signal-control.github.io/}}.
+The road network map of Shenzhen is made by ourselves which is derived from OpenStreetMap\footnote{\url{https://github.com/zhuliwen/RoadnetSZ}}.
+The road networks of Jinan and Hangzhou contain 12 and 16 intersections in $4 \times 3$ and $4 \times 4$ grids, respectively.
+The road network of New York includes 48 intersections in $16 \times 3$ grid.
+The road network of Shenzhen contains 33 intersections, which is not grid compared to other three maps, illustrated in Fig. \ref{fig:fuhua_roadnet}.
+In addition, an additional experiment are conducted on a much larger road network to validate the scalability, more details are listed in Appendix \ref{sec:scalability_validation}.